ZIP: 231

 In summary, when sending large amounts of memo data, the change introduced by this ZIP eliminates a potential distinguisher along one axis in exchange for a potential distinguisher along another.

-Each transaction may contain a single memo bundle, and a memo bundle may contain at most \(\mathsf{memo\_chunk\_limit}\) = 64 memo chunks.
+Each v6-onward transaction may contain a single memo bundle, and a memo bundle may contain at most \(\mathsf{memo\_chunk\_limit}\) = 64 memo chunks.
 This limits the total amount of memo data that can be conveyed within a single transaction to \(\mathsf{memo\_chunk\_limit}\) × 256 = 16384 bytes, or 16 KiB.

-In note plaintexts of v6-onward transactions, the 512-byte memo field is replaced by \(\mathsf{K^{memo}}\).
+In note plaintexts of v6-onward transactions, the 512-byte memo field is replaced by the 32-byte \(\mathsf{K^{memo}}\).

 The transaction builder generates a 32-byte salt value \(\mathsf{salt}\) from a CSPRNG.
 A new salt MUST be generated for each memo bundle.